| Title: | Local Partial Likelihood Estimation and Simultaneous Confidence Band |

 additional arguments affecting the predictions produced |

-predict.lple is called to predict object from the lple model lple
+predict.lple is called to predict object from the lple model lple.

 The default method, predict has its own help page.
 Use methods("predict") to get all the methods for the predict generic.